microsoft/azure-pipelines-yaml/design/use-statement.md

 Tasks which implement this contract can expect a service connection at runtime.
 It's up to the resource provider to convert other forms of auth (such as a raw username + password) into a service connection.
 Tasks must accept an array of inputs, though often the array will only contain 1 entry.

+### Problem matchers

+Problem matchers in general require no input.
+See [VS Code's information about problem matchers](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) to learn more.

+### Other inputs

 Some ecosystems will require optional, additional inputs.
 Just like on `task`, you can pass a map of `inputs`.